dgreerf5/LTM_Fundamentals_101_Agility_2018/docs/Module 1/Lab_1.rst

       |image1|

-   #.Find the Xunbutu jumpbox in the list of applications and select
+   #.
+Find the Xunbutu jumpbox in the list of applications and select
      console to access the jumpbox via the browser.
 Alternately you can use the IP address associated with the jumpbox to access it via RDP.